Spoiler for this article: the main people who should not take ashwagandha are

 Disclaimer

-This website is intended primarily to provide information on the results of Ashwagandha research and is not intended to provide medical advice.
+This site is primarily intended toashwagandha (type of Indian cactus)to provide information about the results of the study and not to provide medical advice.

 It is not intended to diagnose, treat, or prevent any specific disease or condition.